juanmendez/jetpack-compose/README.md

 - `codelabs-layouts/*` has all chapters which are part of [Layouts in Jetpack Compose](https://developer.android.com/codelabs/jetpack-compose-layouts)
 - `codelabs-states/*` has all chapters which are part of [State in Jetpack Compose](https://developer.android.com/codelabs/jetpack-compose-state)
 - `codelabs-states-advanced/*` has all chapters which are part of [Advanced State and Side Effects in Jetpack Compose](https://developer.android.com/codelabs/jetpack-compose-advanced-state-side-effects)
+- `codelabs-theming/*` has all chapters which are part of [Jetpack Compose theming](https://developer.android.com/codelabs/jetpack-compose-theming)

 Good to read